lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 If the mode is not cSHAKE, or cSHAKE mode and the prefix block has been processed, the padding logic accepts the incoming message bitstream and forward the data to the Keccak round logic in a block granularity.
 The padding logic controls the data flow and makes the Keccak logic to run after sending a block size.

-After the software writes the message bitstream, it should issue the Process command into !!CMD register.
+After the software writes the message bitstream, it should issue the Process command into {{< regref "CMD" >}} register.
-The padding logic, after receiving the Process command, appends proper ending bits with respect to the !!CFG.mode value.
+The padding logic, after receiving the Process command, appends proper ending bits with respect to the {{< regref "CFG.mode" >}} value.
 The logic writes 0 up to the block size to the Keccak round logic then ends with 1 at the end of the block.

 ![](sha3-padding-fsm.svg)

 After the Keccak round completes the last block, the padding logic asserts an `absorbed` signal to notify the software.
 The signal generates the `kmac_done` interrupt.
-At this point, the software is able to read the digest in !!STATE memory region.
+At this point, the software is able to read the digest in {{< regref "STATE" >}} memory region.
-If the output length is greater than the Keccak block rate in SHAKE and cSHAKE mode, the software may run the Keccak round manually by issuing Run command to !!CMD register.
+If the output length is greater than the Keccak block rate in SHAKE and cSHAKE mode, the software may run the Keccak round manually by issuing Run command to {{< regref "CMD" >}} register.

 The software completes the operation by issuing Done command after reading the digest.
 The padding logic clears internal variables and goes back to Idle state.